lawik123/kotlin-poc-frontend-axios/README.md

 @JsModule("axios")
 private external fun <T> axios(config: AxiosConfigSettings): Promise<AxiosResponse<T>>
 ```
-This tell the compiler that the external function is a JavaScript module, i.e. it is exported from a JavaScript file somewhere by `module.exports.MODULE_NAME` and imported in Kotlin using `@JsModule("MODULE_NAME")`.
+This tells the compiler that the external function is a JavaScript module, i.e. it is exported from a JavaScript file somewhere by `module.exports.MODULE_NAME` and imported in Kotlin using `@JsModule("MODULE_NAME")`.

 ### Serializing
 The `kotlinx.serialization` library is used for (de)serialization,
 you must annotate serializable classes with the `@Serializable` annotation (see `Todo.kt`).
 This will provide the class with a `serializer()` function which must be passed to the `parse` and `stringify` functions.

-### Making GET, POST, PUT, DELETE
+### Making GET, POST, PUT, and DELETE requests
 A function has been written to ease the use of Axios within Kotlin:
 ```kotlin
 fun <T> axios(